 In 2000 he was appointed Poet Laureate of Maine by Governor Angus King.
 He served in that capacity for six years and visited many libraries and schools throughout Maine.
 Also he read his poem “Building a House in the Maine Woods, 1971” at Governor Baldacci’s inauguration in 2003.
 (See Talks to read the poem.)

 Wormser has received the Frederick Bock Prize from Poetry and the Kathryn A. Morton Prize along with fellowships from Bread Loaf, the National Endowment for the Arts and the John Simon Guggenheim Memorial Foundation.
 In 2000 he was writer in residence at the University of South Dakota.
-Wormser is the Director of Educational Outreach for the Frost Place in Franconia, New Hampshire.
+Wormser founded the Frost Place Conference on Poetry and Teaching and also the Frost Place Seminar.